-Do your little girls like playing Disney princess dress up?
+Disney Princess dress up is one of the best parts of having little girls!
 Whether it’s for Halloween, a Christmas gift or just a fun dress to wear around the house, you’ll find all your favorite princess dresses here.
-Plus, keep reading to find out which dresses are made to stand the test of time!
+Plus, find out which dresses I’ve found were made to last!

 For as long as I can remember, my girls have loved the Disney princesses (I might have had a little something to do with that)!
 We’ve had Moana parties, castle cakes and even made a Cinderella pumpkin for Halloween.
 I have no shortage of Disney princess ideas!